rebecca-butler/eVTOL-simulator/README.md

 `./simulator`

 ## Assumptions
-- The vehicles instantaneously arrive at the charging station when they need to charge
+- The vehicles can instantaneously change between flying, charging, and waiting states
-- The vehicles must be fully charged before they can resume flight
+- When charging, the vehicles must be fully charged before they can resume flight
+- Faults can only occur when the vehicles are flying, not when they are or charging or waiting
-- The vehicles were designed with sufficient fault-tolerant measures and fail-safes such that when faults occur, they do not stop the vehicle from operating
+- When faults occur, there are sufficient fault-tolerant measures and fail-safes such that vehicles do not stop operating
 - The vehicles are always carrying the maximum number of passengers

 ## Design